 By Luigi Scazzieri

 Luigi Scazzieri is a senior research fellow at the Centre for European Reform.
-The article was published as an insight column on the website of the Centre for European Reform and is also posted on the blog of the Cyprus Economic Society.
+The article was posted on the website of the Centre for European Reform and on the blog of the Cyprus Economic Society.